 How will I be taught, and will there be any work outside the class?

 Learners will be required to keep a sketchbook and/or journal (or digital equivalent) as a routine part of their individual practice, both as a research tool and a personal space for the capturing, investigation and development of ideas.
-Occasional set-tasks will involve short written assignments, and/or presentation to peers.
+Occasional set-tasks will involve short self-reflective assignments, and/or presentation to peers.

 Are there any other costs?
 Is there anything I need to bring?

-Information received in advance regarding each project will including anything you need to bring or research prior to the class.
+Information received in advance regarding each project will include anything you need to bring or research prior to the class.
 Basic drawing and painting materials will be provided for studio sessions (acrylic paints, oil paints and mediums, cartridge paper and hog brushes).
 A full list of materials and studio digital-resources (projectors, laptops) will be made available in the course handbook.

 Students wishing to work on canvas or panels will need to provide their own.
 Work-in-progress may be left at the college on a term-by-term basis, however you will be reminded to take work away where possible to ensure its safety.
-You may also wish continue working on it at home.
+You may also wish to continue working on it at home.